Accounting

 • Be able to work independently on advanced issues in accounting

-• Be able to apply relevant theories, methods and relevant regulation on real world issues in accounting
+• Be able to apply relevant theories, methods, and relevant regulations to real-world issues in accounting

 • Be able to update skills and apply new knowledge on their own throughout their career